 This is the basis of most CBD products.

-Although there is no conclusive evidence on the benefits of taking CBD, researchers found very few adverse effects from taking CBD products.
-From low doses to doses as high as 1,500mg, it has been shown that CBD is safe for humans to take.
+This area is, perhaps, why nonprescription CBD products have so much potential.
+Researchers found very few adverse effects from taking CBD oil products.
+From a low CBD dosage to a CBD dose as high as 1,500mg, it has been shown by the World Health Organization that CBD is safe for humans to take.

 It all comes down to what works best for you, AND, if you want to get high or not.
 Remember, THC is highly intoxicating.
 It has a strong affinity for the CB1 receptor, so when you ingest THC it will get you very high.